Accommodation Providers' Toolkit

 - Refrain from talking to a tenant about personal matters such as their sex life.

-- If you are acting on behalf of a landlord, avoid following instructions which may be discriminatory.
+If you are acting on behalf of a landlord, the same advice applies.
 You could both be held liable for any discrimination that occurs.